vldmrmrv/ES-studies-sample/README.md

 ```python
 df2 = df.groupby(['DoM']).agg({'signalBOTH': 'sum'})
 ```
-*  What day of the month will probabli make a low of the whole month?.
+*  What day of the month will probably make a low of the whole month?.
+(Best time for opening a Buy and Hold possition is with a huge margin first trading day of the month - based on this test, otherwise its actually a window of T-3 to T+3)
 ![LoM](https://github.com/vldmrmrv/ES-studies-sample-DataScience/blob/main/011_M%20Lo%20v%20UM%20by%20TDoM.png)

-*  Heatmap showing when are Highs and Low of months made.
+*  Heatmap showing when are Highs and Lows of months made.
+(Best time for opening and closing long term possitions is clearly start and end of the month)
 ![HLoM](https://github.com/vldmrmrv/ES-studies-sample-DataScience/blob/main/010_heatmap_M_HoL_sum%20(RTH).png)

 ## ---